 CBT Season Shows.
 Auditions for most Clarence Brown Theatre shows, including the LORT (professional) shows and university shows will be held at the beginning of each semester.
 The requirements for every audition vary, and may require prepared monologues, prepared music, readings from the script, improv, or dance.
 The department encourages all actors to have at least 1 classic, 1 contemporary dramatic, and 1 contemporary comedic monologue prepared, as well as 16 – 32 bars of a song from the musical theatre repertoire.

-You can find out about all departmental auditions by contacting the Company Manager, Betty Tipton at 974-6725, checking the Department of Theatre audition page, or by checking the green room bulletin boards located in the Clarence Brown Theatre.
+You can find out about all departmental auditions by contacting the Company Manager, Shelly Payne at 974-6725, checking the Department of Theatre audition page, or by checking the green room bulletin boards located in the Clarence Brown Theatre.

 All undergraduates who are performing in a University production are eligible to receive one credit of Theatre 481 (Practicum) for each show in which they participate.
 A student can earn up to 6 credits in 481.

 Performing in Student Directed Shows

 There are many student directed shows every semester at UT, Knoxville.
 Like the CBT shows, each audition will ask for different preparation, and many will ask for a cold reading from the play.